sfc-gh-jhollan/snowflake-intelligence-preview-guide/1_creating_an_agent.md

 -- GRANT CREATE ON SCHEMA snowflake_intelligence.agents TO ROLE <your_role>;
 ```

+### Ensure you have access to the right models

+Snowflake Intelligence uses frontier LLMs (Anthropic Claude 4, OpenAI GPT 4.1) running in Snowflake via Cortex to power the agentic experience.
+As such, you need to ensure you are in a region that supports these models, or you can enable [cross region inference](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cross-region-inference) to allow Snowflake to securely call models running in a nearby Snowflake region (no additional cost for this).

+#### Azure US Regions
+- East US 2, no cross region calling required
+- Any other region: `ALTER ACCOUNT SET CORTEX_ENABLED_CROSS_REGION = 'AZURE_US';`

+#### AWS US Regions
+- For Claude 3.5, no cross region calling is required
+- For Claude 4: `ALTER ACCOUNT SET CORTEX_ENABLED_CROSS_REGION = 'AWS_US';`

+#### AWS EU Regions
+- For Claude 4: `ALTER ACCOUNT SET CORTEX_ENABLED_CROSS_REGION = 'AWS_EU';`

+#### Any other region
+Use cross region for either AZURE_US, AWS_US, AWS_EU, or ANY_REGION.

 ## Check to make sure you're on the latest version of Snowflake Intelligence

 In Snowsight, under AI+ML select the *Agents* tab.